stenglein-lab/SIV_to_HIV-2/README.md

 http://search.cpan.org/~mcnewton/PostScript-Simple-0.09/lib/PostScript/Simple.pm

-* create_variant_line_plot								This script plots all variants as a line plot
+* create_variant_line_plot:     This script plots all variants as a line plot

-* create_variant_line_plot_only_increasing		This script plots only those variants with increasing frequencies
+* create_variant_line_plot_only_increasing:     This script plots only those variants with increasing frequencies